jupozuelo/Software-Engineering/System_Design/System_Design.md

 **Desktop application to be used by developers.**

-The Desktop app is mainly focused on user management, repairs and supply requests and data analytics.
+The Desktop app is mainly focused on user management, repairs and supply requests, and data analytics.
 Developers can inspect the user database, fix any bugs that have been reported from users, respond to supply requests and implement changes to the system.
 Additionally, data analytics of app usage and common features of the app are shown here for marketing/business profitability uses.

 **M5Stack program to create a “smart bath”.**

-The M5Stack platform represents the IoT connected bath - its purpose is to listen for bath running instructions from the web application and simulate the bath running process.
+The M5Stack platform represents the IoT connected bath - its purpose is to listen for bath running instructions from the web app and simulate the bath running process.
 Additionally, a button on the M5Stack is assigned to allow for traditional bath running ‘in location’ - it commences a bath run with the user’s bath presets.
-When the bath running process finishes a “bath complete” message is produced and delivered to the user via the web application.
+When the bath running process finishes a “bath complete” message is produced and delivered to the user via the web app.
 Relevant data is sent to the desktop application for subsequent anonymous business analysis.

 The M5Stack also has a role in reporting faults or failures in the system too.
 This action sends details of a fault to the desktop platform to highlight the issue to the management team, who will organise a repair.
 Similarly, another button is used as a request for a bubble bath resupply.
 This has been modeled on Amazon’s Dash Buttons - the user just has to press the button to order a delivery of bubble bath.
 Payment and delivery details are already stored to maximise the ease of this method.

-**Web application for the client to use the system.**
+**Web app for the client to use the system.**

 The Web App was designed primarily for the user.
 Drawing from inspiration from the Apple Remote App, the client can open the app to find a list of their previously connected baths, or the option to set up a new one.
 The customers can first add the location of their baths at home, to then be used in the future.
 The Bath Selection page allows the user to set up a new bath corresponding to its location in the household or use a formerly connected bath to the account.
 After the user adds their baths, they can control and order the running of a specific bath remotely.
 Before the Loading page, the users should also be able to browse through their bath history, which would retrieve data from the Desktop App.
 This was not added in the first prototype, but mainly thought of as an area of improvement for the final product to be released on the market.
 The Bath Settings page offers a range of options to the user for running the bath.
 The temperature can be chosen by using a slider, different depths can be selected by clicking the specified button.
 Finally, an option of running the bath with bubbles or not is available before the GO button is pressed.
 The user info and bath settings are saved in a JSON file and sent at this point to the broker.
 The Bath Running page then displays a timer which allows the user to check for the remaining time until the bath is ready.
 In addition, the user can go back and change the settings or cancel the running of the bath.
-The final page of the Web Application announces the completion of the bath and grants the user the possibility to connect to other systems such as Smart Ambient Lightning or a Wifi Speaker System which will redirect the user to their Spotify Account.
+The final page of the Web app announces the completion of the bath and grants the user the possibility to connect to other systems such as Smart Ambient Lighting or a Wifi Speaker System which will redirect the user to their Spotify Account.

 ## Object Orientated design of key subsystems